saucal/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 ### Libraries

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
-The following is a list of primary libraries used by SAU/CAL.
+The following is a list of commonly-used libraries used:

 #### DOM Manipulation